vivid-inc/ash-ra-template/DEVELOP.md

   - See https://github.com/cljdoc/cljdoc/blob/master/doc/userguide/for-library-authors.adoc#git-sources
   - See https://github.com/cljdoc/cljdoc-analyzer
 - Infer sensible defaults that can be customized via overrides.
 - ClojureScript. `art` module only.
+Perhaps start by formalizing independence of `art` sources from Java by renaming source files from `.clj` to `.cljc` where possible.
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.
 - How to achieve fast runtime performance, fast development & testing feedback loop.
 Benchmarks with hyperfine.
 - Build: Sign releases.